With a very small investment of time, you can make 12 delicious half-pints of homemade orange marmalade for long-term storage or to give as gifts.

 Do you enjoy orange marmalade on toast, scones, or biscuits?
 I really do, and today I want to show you how to make (and can) your own jars of this thick, delicious citrus jam!

-The ingredients to make this absolutely delicious citrus marmalade are quite simple: oranges, lemons, sugar and pectin powder!
+The ingredients to make this absolutely delicious citrus marmalade are quite simple.
+They are oranges, lemons, sugar and pectin powder!

 I did not take photos during the actual “making” of this particular marmalade, but I can assure you it’s similar in process to making other jams. **Below are photos I took while preparing my raspberry jam, so you can “see” the jar filling process.